-- 1. Livelihoods promote opportuniti es through inclusive economic development and decent work. - 2.
-Mainstreaming ensure the rights of persons with disabilities are included in development strategies, national and local policies, and community services. - 3.
+- 1. Livelihoods Promote opportunities through inclusive economic development and decent work. - 2.
+Mainstreaming Ensure the rights of persons with disabilities are included in development strategies, national and local policies and community services. - 3.
 Leadership and Enabling Environment Develop leadership and an enabling environment for rights-based disability inclusive development. - 4.
 Disaster Risk Management Include persons with a disability in climate change adaptation measures and disaster risk management plans and policies. - 5.
 Evidence Strengthen disability research statistics and analysis.
+18 for the inclusion of Persons Living with Disabilities in the national development process through full partnerships with organizations of people with disabilities and other concerned agencies.
+This collaborative approach is necessary to ensure people with disabilities experience acceptance in Pacific societies.

 Nearly 15% of the total population in Pacific Island countries (1.7 million people) are living with a disability and are noted to be among the poorest and most marginalized members of their communities.
+The Framework recognizes the need